django/django-localflavor/README.rst

 **2017-11-22 - 1.6**: Django 1.8 - 1.11

 All deprecated code will be removed in the next release.
-Please run you project's tests using `python -Wd` so that deprecation warnings appear and can be addressed.
+Please run your project's tests using `python -Wd` so that deprecation warnings appear and can be addressed.

 **2017-05-26 - 1.5**: Django 1.8 - 1.11